w3c/wai-bcase/index.md

 </blockquote>

 {::nomarkdown}
-{% include box.html type="start" h="4" title=" Case Study: ADA and Website Accessibility " class="simple aside" %}
+{% include box.html type="start" h="4" title="Case Study: ADA and Website Accessibility " class="" %}
 {:/}

 The case was heard in the U. S. District Court of the Southern District